Islamic Center of Washington: 21st century

-In 2015 a group of Muslim activists, politicians, and writers issued a Declaration of Reform which announced the founding of the Muslim Reform Movement organization to work against the beliefs of Middle Eastern terror groups.
-That year Asra Nomani and others placed the Declaration on the door of the mosque.
+In 2015, a group of Muslim activists, politicians, and writers issued a Declaration of Reform, which announced the founding of the Muslim Reform Movement organization to work against the beliefs of Middle Eastern terror groups.
+That year, journalist Asra Nomani and others placed the Declaration on the door of the mosque.

+The center's board of governors is made up of various ambassadors.

 Facilities

-In addition to the mosque, the center contains a library and classrooms where courses on Islam and the Arabic language are taught.
-The center's board of governors is made up of various ambassadors.
+In addition to the mosque, the center contains a library and classrooms, where courses on Islam and the Arabic language are taught.
 Around the building are arrayed the flags of the Islamic nations of the world.